• Skip to main content

 My free Freestyle Tapestry series was designed on the loom, just by building colour, bit by bit.
 My Van Gogh inspired tapestry was a little more planned but followed very similar principles.

-I even have a Tapestry on a Rigid Heddle Loom online class that shows you basic tapestry techniques to get you started.
+I have a Tapestry on a Rigid Heddle Loom online class that shows you all the basic tapestry techniques.

 I hope you feel super inspired by these 5 easy rigid heddle weaving projects for beginners!